hashicorp/terraform-provider-google/website/docs/r/compute_vpn_tunnel.html.markdown

 * `region` -
   (Optional)
   The region where the tunnel is located.
+If unset, is set to the region of `target_vpn_gateway`.
 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.